 The trade report should not or cannot be processed by the CCP.
 The trade report is therefore automatically instructed by the CSD without the involvement of the CCP.

-- The trade report is entered other than on the clearing day. - Commission contained in the Delivery Report - The security is not CCP-eligible c.
+- The trade report is entered other than on the clearing day. - Commission contained in the Delivery Report - The security is not CCP-eligible - Other than T+2 c.
 Manually